When you live in another country, and connect with the local people you get a unique glimpse into their lives.

 They share everything with everyone and anyone.
 When you eat in a restaurant the waiter will place the food ordered in the middle of the table.
 They don’t give it to the person who ordered it.
 Here people at the same table eat together from all plates of food.

-Charity among Myanmar people is rampant.
+Charity and giving back among Myanmar people is very important.
 A beautiful silver pot is placed in a central location on a busy road in a neighbourhood or district to collect donations every month.
 You see monks doing the same thing walking the streets with their bowls collecting food and anything else people can offer.
-Money and food, is then distributed to the people who need it most.
+Money and food are then distributed to the people who need it most.
 The people collecting this money and food give their time freely to collect it and they take nothing extra for themselves to do this service.
+They move away from me to work for we.

 It is based on ‘the most needy’ first.